LoopKit/loopdocs/docs/version/development.md

 !!! warning "Use of Omnipod 5 Pods requires a CGM with a heartbeat"
     * Omnipod 5 code is experimental
-        * The initial implementation found older builds of the `dev` branch, v3.14.3, did not provide a heartbeat at this time
-            * This means you rely on your CGM to wake up the app when it is in the background or the phone is locked
-            * If your CGM does not supply a heartbeat, the app with stop automatically running when it is not open
-    * These two branches are available which do provide a heartbeat for Omnipod 5 but are only for expert testers
+    * The current versions of `dev` and `next-dev` both provide a heartbeat for Omnipod 5
         * The `dev` branch uses the *ble-heartbeat* Bluetooth connection method
         * The `next-dev` branch uses the *eager-connect* Bluetooth connection method
         * See [Table of OmnipodKit Versions](../faqs/omnipod-faqs.md#table-of-omnipodkit-versions){: target="_blank"} for more information about Bluetooth connection methods
+    * The initial implementation for Omnipod 5 Pods from an older `dev` build, v3.14.3, did not provide a heartbeat for Omnipod 5 Pods
+        * If you are running this older version and your CGM does not supply a heartbeat, the app will stop running when it is not open; please rebuild

 Please read the open beta [Omnipod 5 FAQS](../faqs/omnipod-faqs.md#is-omnipod-5-available-for-open-beta-testing){: target="_blank" }.